beliaazzhr/Identify-Community-MarvelUniverse/README.md

-# Identify-Community-MarvelUniverse
+# Identify-Community-MarvelUniverse-SocialNetwork

-###Analisis Jejaring Sosial Marvel Universe menggunakan Metode Louvain untuk Mengidentifikasi Komunitas
-Using social network analysis (SNA) to find out the structure and community in the Marvel Universe social network.
+Analisis Jejaring Sosial Marvel Universe menggunakan Metode Louvain untuk Mengidentifikasi Komunitas Using social network analysis (SNA) to find out the structure and community in the Marvel Universe social network.
 The algorithm method used is Louvain.